Anchors, Drogues & Emergency Steering.

 a chum, backing up another anchor.

 A good compromise is a version of the Fisherman, the "Admiralty Pattern Folding Stock" anchor.
-Mine is heavy for its size and with the flukes and bar folded it is easy to stow, The short wide flukes are not quite as good at penetrating weed as the more spindly fisherman designs but it can be expected to be as good on broken ground and reasonable on sand, mud etc. The shorter flukes are also a little less likely to foul the chain, a sometimes serious issue with the fisherman if the boat rotates round it or if the chain is dropped onto it.
+Mine is heavy for its size and with the flukes and bar folded it is easy to stow, The short wide flukes are not as good at penetrating weed as the more spindly fisherman designs but it can be expected to be as good on broken ground and reasonable on sand, mud etc. The shorter flukes are also a little less likely to foul the chain, a sometimes serious issue with the fisherman if the boat rotates round it or if the chain is dropped onto it.

 I also carry a 3.2 Kg Grapnel anchor with 5m of 6mm chain, this was purchased as a weight for my series drogue (see below) rather than the suggested diver weights or heavy chain so it could also be used as: